binaryphile/kaizen/README.md

 to an array of the lines read from stdin.

  The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation) are<br/>
+Blank lines (even without indentation)<br/>  are preserved.
- preserved.

  Usually fed with a heredoc, such as: